KevinCarr42/Adding-Machines/README.md

 *Figure 5.
 Model Performance vs Training Data Accuracy*
 ![alt text](https://github.com/KevinCarr42/Teaching-A-Machine-To-Add/blob/main/performance_v_accuracy.png)

-Increased training data accuracy generally decreases the mean squared error (MSE) and increases the number of correct guesses for each model.
+Similarly, increased training data accuracy generally decreases the mean squared error (MSE) and increases the number of correct guesses for each model.

-Linear regression appears to be the best predictive model, due to the lowest MSE under all dataset sizes and accuracy levels (with 1 potentially anomalous exception, Naive Bayes outperforms at 10000 samples of training data at 50% accuracy).
+Linear regression appears to be the most accurate predictive model, due to the lowest MSE under all dataset sizes and accuracy levels (with 1 potentially anomalous exception, Naive Bayes outperforms at 10000 samples of training data at 50% accuracy).
 With 100% accuracy in training data, the linear regression model outputs perfect predictions, guessing 100% of answers with a MSE of 0.
-However, when training data accuracy decreases, the number of correct guesses from the linear regression model starts losing to Decision Tree, Random Forest, and XGBoost models (although Decision Tree and Random forest models have very large MSE).
+However, when training data accuracy decreases, the number of correct guesses from the linear regression model starts losing to Decision Tree, Random Forest, and XGBoost models (although Decision Tree and Random forest models have very large MSE at these training data accuracy levels).

 ## Discussion And Conclusions

 ### Summary of Results:
 * Linear regression outperformed most models under most conditions.
 * There were very interesting visual patterns created by the predictions of some of the models.
 This is related to the randomised input data and model training; re-running the calculations leads to different but similar patterns.
-* The TensorFlow neural network worked very well.
+* The TensorFlow neural network also worked very well in most conditions.
 * Decision Tree and Random Forest models had very high MSE.
 However, these models also tended to out-predict other models in terms of total number of correct answers, especially at lower accuracies.

 ### Potential Future Work:
 * Investigate more machine learning models.
 * Investigate approaches and trade-offs required for these models to make predictions correctly / optimally.
 * Investigate deep neural networks in greater detail.
-* Investigate other basic mathematical functions (e.g., multiplying, exponentiating, inequality).
+* Investigate other basic mathematical functions (e.g., multiplication, exponentiation, inequalities).
 * Use a similar project approach to investigate classification.